Anxiety Medications: Medication Types And Effects

 Certain medications, especially benzodiazepines, may be linked to physical dependence and addiction.
 If you stop taking these anti-anxiety medications abruptly, you may experience withdrawal symptoms, such as anxiety, insomnia, nausea, and headache.
 Gradual tapering under medical supervision is recommended, as sudden discontinuation can lead to serious health risks.

-They will normally diagnose the type of anxiety you have, as different medications are often suited to treat different kinds of anxiety.
-They may evaluate the severity of your symptoms and whether you’d be best suited for fast-acting or extended-release medications (or both).
-They’ll also likely determine if you struggle with substance use disorder and if you experience symptoms of other disorders, like depression, for example.
-You can also discuss concerns about costs and whether a brand or generic name of a medication is more appropriate for you.
+A doctor may also evaluate the severity of your symptoms and whether you’d be best suited for fast-acting or extended-release medications (or both).
+They might also determine if you struggle with a substance use disorder and if you experience symptoms of other disorders, like depression.
+You can also discuss concerns about costs and whether a brand or generic medication label is more appropriate for you.

-Studies suggest that herbal supplements containing ingredients like L-lysine, L-arginine, and magnesium can help ease symptoms of anxiety.
-These are usually widely available over the counter at your local drugstore or supermarket.
-These types of supplements typically have few side effects, but they’re also not usually as effective for treating anxiety as prescription medications.
-Always report any supplements you take to your doctor and ask your doctor before trying new supplements, as some herbal supplements can cause complications when mixed with other medications.
+Studies suggest that herbal supplements may ease symptoms of anxiety.
+Supplements are usually widely available over the counter at your local pharmacy or supermarket.
+These types of supplements typically have few side effects, but they may not be as effective for treating anxiety as prescription medications.
+Report any supplements you take to your doctor and ask your doctor before trying new supplements, as some herbal supplements can cause complications when mixed with other medications.

 Relaxation techniques, such as breathing exercises, progressive muscle relaxation, yoga, and mindfulness meditation, can also relieve anxiety symptoms.
-These may be excellent supplemental activities to add to your doctor’s treatment plan.
+These techniques may be helpful supplemental activities to add to your doctor’s treatment plan.

 Getty/PeopleImages